-Policy CF-26 The County and each municipality in the County designate UGAs to discourage urban sprawl and leapfrog development and encourage adequate public facilities and services with development as follows:
+Policy CF-26 The County and each municipality in the County designate UGAs to discourage urban sprawl and leapfrog development and encourage adequate public facilities and services concurrent with development as follows:

-- 1. Levels of service for public facilities in the unincorporated portion of the UGAs is the same as the County's adopted standards. - 2.
-The primary providers of public facilities and services in the unincorporated portion of the UGA are shown in Table 11-1.
+2. The primary providers of public facilities and services in the unincorporated portion of the UGA are shown in Table 11-1.